ArtsemiY/TomoBEAR-test/Tutorials.md

 ./run_tomoBEAR local /path/to/ribosome_empiar_10064_dynamo.json /path/to/defaults.json
 ```

 When you followed all the steps thoroughly tomoBEAR should run up to the first appearence of StopPipeline.
 That means the following modules will be executed.
-This can take a while.
-It depends on your infrastructure and setup.

 ```json
     "MetaData": {